NareshChethala/10K_Seintiment_Analysis/README.md

 # Sentiment Analysis on SEC 10-K Filings
 **Comparing Dictionary-Based and Transformer-Based Methods**
+## License

+This project is licensed under the [MIT License](LICENSE).

+© 2025 Naresh Chethala.
+All rights reserved.

 ## Overview
 This study analyzes sentiment in SEC 10-K filings by comparing two approaches: